Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Introduction

 \section{Introduction}

-Research on Alzheimer's Disease (AD) has shifted its focus to early stages of AD, during which cognitive impairment has yet started or is just starting, and intervention is the most likely to be effective.
-Researchers are especially interested in understanding AD biomarkers in relation to underlying AD pathological stages, and have hypothesized that a preclinical AD stage exists.
-During this hypothesized preclinical AD stage, patients experience deterioration in brain deposition biomarkers but may not exhibit any clinical signs of cognitive decline that warrant a diagnosis.
-This preclinical AD stage is followed by the mild cognitive impairment (MCI) stage, during which the neurodegenerative process and earliest onset of cognitive symptoms begin, and then by the dementia stage, during which cognitive impairment is present in multiple domains and results in a further loss of cognitive functions.

-Jack and colleagues proposed an influential conceptual framework for AD staging and AD biomarkers \citep{jack2010hypothetical, jack2013update, jack2013tracking}, assuming that: 1) the underlying AD pathological process is continuous and clinical decline happens gradually; 2) AD biomarkers become abnormal and reach a plateau in a temporal order, possibly following sigmoid-shaped trajectories; and 3) the AD biomarker trajectories are important to be studied in relation to the underlying disease process and can potentially be used for the effective identification of preclinical and MCI stages of AD.
-This conceptual model, commonly referred to as the Jack model, provides a unique opportunity for models to be built on AD studies to inform AD staging and to elucidate the ordering of AD biomarker cascades.
-AD studies with biomarker measurements collected when participants were cognitively normal (CN) without any sign of clinical symptoms are especially valuable, because they might contain information on biomarker profiles during the preclinical stage of AD.
-AD biomarker data collected in early stages of AD, combined with further longitudinal observations, could potentially further reveal how AD biomarkers change during various AD stages.
+Research on Alzheimer's Disease (AD) has shifted its focus on early stages of AD, during which cognitive impairment has yet started or is minimal, and therefore interventions have the greatest potential to be effective.
+Because patients appear to be normal with little clinical signs in these early stages, researchers are especially interested in understanding the measurable AD biomarkers in relation to the underlying AD pathological stages.
+To this end, Jack and colleagues proposed an influential framework that described a hypothetical AD biomarker progression pattern along stages of AD \citep{jack2010hypothetical, jack2013update}.
+This conceptual framework, commonly referred to as the \textit{Jack model}, assumes that: 1) the underlying AD pathological process is continuous and clinical decline happens gradually; 2) AD biomarkers become abnormal and reach a plateau in a temporal order, possibly following sigmoid-shaped trajectories, forming the so-called \textit{biomarker cascades}; and 3) the AD biomarker trajectories are important to be studied in relation to the underlying disease process and can potentially be used for effective identification of preclinical and mild cognitive impairment stages of AD.
+The Jack model provides a unique opportunity for developing data-driven models on AD biomarkers cascade to inform AD staging.
+In particular, AD studies with biomarker measurements collected when participants were cognitively normal without any sign of clinical symptoms are especially valuable because they might contain information on biomarker profiles during the preclinical stage of AD.
+Combining such early-stage AD biomarker data with longitudinal observations could potentially further reveal how AD biomarkers change during various AD stages.